High tech heads-up display for your goggles

 Digital Catapult also provided technical and business mentorship, access to immersive production facilities and the opportunity to pitch our ideas at an investor showcase in September.

-Rebecca Gregory-Clarke, lead technologist, Immersive, at Digital Catapult, said: “The UK has great potential to lead the way and become the best place in the world to produce immersive applications.
+Rebecca Gregory-Clarke, lead technologist of Immersive at Digital Catapult, said: “The UK has great potential to lead the way and become the best place in the world to produce immersive applications.
 Many early-stage immersive companies have great concepts, but they need support to turn these into a commercial reality.
 Augmentor is alleviating this gap in the market.”

-September 2018: over the last six months, we have reconfigured the electronics, so that GPS can be integrated in the first version of SwimAR and we plan to test it in open water early next year.
+Following feedback from swimmers earlier in the year, we realised that GPS needed to be integrated into the first version of SwimAR.
+By September 2018, we had reconfigured the electronics, to make this possible.
 This redesign also gives us scope to include important features like bluetooth functionality for downloading data wirelessly.
 Find out more about this development here.